-versing movement is effected through the Cha Sprocket 16.
-The power is taken from the Mc way of the 1" and 2" Sprockets 17, the latter spindle carrying the Pinions 11 and 12.
+Motor Chain spindle to raise or lo rom through Sprocket 16.
+The power is taken fro way of the 1" and 2" Sprockets 17, spindle carrying the Pinions 11 and 12. effected when the Pinion movement: 16.
+The gage the Gear 14.
+When the on Sprocket way of th is wound versing and